 If the improvement in the patient is not sufficient, another remedy can be found at a later date, if this is required (by the patient).

-Should we distinguish between ethiology and symptom?
-Ethiology and symptoms are no different the one from the other: one has to prescribe on what is homeopathic in the case: sometimes that is a particular symptom, sometimes that is the ethiology.
+Should we distinguish between etiology and symptom?
+Etiology and symptoms are no different the one from the other: one has to prescribe on what is homeopathic in the case: sometimes that is a particular symptom, sometimes that is the etiology.
 A homeopath should always be a clinical homeopath, and a clinical homeopath who is going to give all the depth possible he can to the patient in the given situation.
 Physical signs of a homeopathic quality (unusual, peculiar, striking) are often very reliable leads to find a very good remedy for the case.

 Well, Edward, now you have really hit on something that you and Murphy definitely disagree with.
 “Etiology over-rules symptomatology” is one of Murphy’s strongest statements and you will never talk him out of it.
-What it means is that some remedies are extremely well-known for causation: Ailments from cold dry winds-Aconite.
-Ailments after head injury-Natrum sulphuricum.
+What it means is that some remedies are extremely well-known for causation: Ailments from fright—Aconite.
+Ailments after head injury—Nat-sulph.
 When you see this in a case, a clear etiology with limited remedy choices, see which one of them best matches your case.
-You are on safer ground doing that than taking a two hour case and giving equal weight to all symptoms.
+You are on safer ground doing that than taking a two hour case and giving equal weight to all the symptoms.

 I would have reservations about promoting a search amongst remedies classified under disease names.